Hardik-S/geodata/README.md

-# geodata
+# Swim Drink Fish geodata demo
-sample pad flow

 This <a href="https://youtu.be/kTekcBdiy30" target="_blank"> flow</a> extracts text from a specific page of a PDF file, processes the text into rows and columns, and then writes the data into an Excel spreadsheet.